Dali

 Washington Street and What It Produces

-Spanish tapas dining in American cities has had a complicated trajectory.
+Spanish tapas dining in American cities has had a varied trajectory.
 The format arrived in force during the 1990s and early 2000s, when small-plates concepts were fashionable across urban dining rooms, and many versions of the model blurred into generic sharing-plate territory without a clear culinary identity.
-The places that survived that cycle and still hold relevance tend to do so because they stayed anchored to the tradition rather than chasing format trends.
+The places that survived that cycle tend to do so because they stayed anchored to the tradition rather than chasing format trends.
 Dali's presence on Washington Street across multiple decades places it in that category of endurance, which in a competitive city like Boston and its immediate neighbours is its own form of credibility.

 The Room and How It Sets Expectations